rrrrrraul/rubyGemsBashScript/README.md

 # rubyGemsBashScript
-working copy of bash script used to install Ruby Gems on Ubuntu
+working copy of bash script used to install Ruby Gems on Ubuntu.